 Andrew Weber is Senior Director of Planning Philosophy, Research and Guidance at Northwestern Mutual

 What exactly is a financial plan, and what separates just any plan from a good financial plan?
 If you’re not sure, that’s OK.
 It’s also not uncommon to think you have a plan when, in reality, you don’t.
-Still, it is likely you’re already doing at least some of the things that would be covered in a financial plan, like saving for retirement.
+That’s because it’s likely you’re already doing at least some of the things that would be covered in a financial plan, like saving for retirement.

 A financial plan is basically a road map.
 It starts with where you are financially.
 Then a financial advisor will help you figure out where you want to go.
-The plan works out how you’ll get there — and what you’ll do if there’s an issue along the way.
-It’s kind of like a map app that plans your route and watches out for slowdowns, even re-routing you if needed.
-And just like your map app, the financial plan can evolve with you if your path changes in the future.
+The plan works out how you’ll get there—and what you’ll do if there’s an issue along the way.
+It’s kind of like a GPS that plans your route and watches out for slowdowns, even re-routing you if needed.
+And just like your GPS, the financial plan can evolve with you if your path changes in the future.

 Financial planning is highly personal.
-This means that while everyone’s plans will have similar ingredients, the amounts, when they’re added and how they’re mixed together will differ based on your situation (and likely change over time).
+This means that while everyone’s plans will have similar ingredients, the amounts, when they’re added, and how they’re mixed together will differ based on your situation (and likely change over time).
 So to give you a clear idea of what goes into a financial plan, we’ll start by looking at some of the most common components included in good financial planning.

-In nearly all cases, the best financial plans will include more than just a plan to save for the future.
+In nearly all cases, good financial plans will include more than just a plan to save for the future.
 They also look at risks like inflation, market volatility and taxes to make sure you’re protecting your wealth.
 A plan that uses a range of financial options to help you grow your wealth and to protect it from known risks can give you more confidence that you’ll reach your goals.

 A financial plan can chart how to grow and distribute wealth